-Amanda L. Hess established Second City Counseling Services in 2014.
+Amanda L. Hess (pronouns: she/her/hers) established Second City Counseling Services in 2014.
 She is a licensed mental health counselor (MHC-342) and licensed marriage and family therapist (MFT-506) in the state of Hawai’i.
 She earned her Master’s Degree in Counseling Psychology, with an emphasis on Marriage and Family Therapy, from Chaminade University of Honolulu.
 Ms. Hess is a Clinical Fellow with the American Association of Marriage and Family Therapy and a Registered Member of the British Association for Counselling and Psychotherapy.
 She is a Graduate Member with the British Psychological Society and is a National Certified Counselor with the National Board for Certified Counselors (NBCC).

 Ms. Hess was part of the inaugural delegation to Rwanda in 2015 for NBCC’s Mental Health Facilitator training and returned to Rwanda in 2016 for Global Engagement Institute’s Multicultural Trauma Treatment training.
 Currently, she is working with international colleagues to provide mental health training to the Democratic Republic of the Congo.